|

 | |

-Corn futures are flat to 1 cent lower at midday Monday; soybean futures are
+Corn futures are 1 to 2 cents higher at midday Friday; soybean futures are 4

-4 to 6 cents lower; wheat futures are narrowly mixed.
+to 6 cents lower; wheat futures are 6 to 10 cents higher.

 David M. Fiala